aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/sql_perf_analysis/index.md

 ### EXPLAIN plan

 The [EXPLAIN](https://dev.mysql.com/doc/refman/5.7/en/explain.html) statement provides information about how MySQL executes statements.
 [EXPLAIN](https://dev.mysql.com/doc/refman/5.7/en/explain.html) works with [SELECT](https://dev.mysql.com/doc/refman/5.7/en/select.html), [DELETE](https://dev.mysql.com/doc/refman/5.7/en/delete.html), [INSERT](https://dev.mysql.com/doc/refman/5.7/en/insert.html), [REPLACE](https://dev.mysql.com/doc/refman/8.0/en/replace.html), and [UPDATE](https://dev.mysql.com/doc/refman/8.0/en/update.html) statements.
 With the help of [EXPLAIN](https://dev.mysql.com/doc/refman/5.7/en/explain.html), you can see where you should add indexes to tables so that the statement executes faster by using indexes to find rows.

-Lets go ahead capture the explain plan for those queries listed above .
+Let's go ahead capture the explain plan for those queries listed above .
 You can use run the explain plan for a query like below

 ```sql
 *EXPLAIN* query name.